cristinabenso92/Sterile-neutrino-production-via-Dodelson-Widrow-with-NSSI/README.md

 - [Werner Rodejohann]()(Max-Planck-Institut für Kernphysik, Heidelberg)

 ### Goal
-We want to explore what is the effect of neutrino non-standard self-interactions (NSSI) on the production of sterile neutrino dark matter through oscillation and collisions in the early universe.
-Non-standard interactions involving also sterile neutrinos and charged leptons are left to future work.
+We want to explore what is the effect of active neutrino non-standard self-interactions (NSSI) on the production of sterile neutrino dark matter through oscillation and collisions in the early universe.
+Non-standard interactions involving sterile neutrinos and charged leptons are left to future work.

 ### Description
 We provide a Mathematica implementation of the Boltzmann equation for the standard Dodelson-Widrow production mechanism.